 - Engineered materials like plywood, particleboard, and MDF.

 What Tools You’ll Need to Cut Firewood

-Once you’ve got your free firewood home, you need to get it ready to burn.
-This process involves cutting it to size and may also include letting it dry out (or season) before it’s ready to use.
+Once you’ve got your free firewood home, you need to cut it to size and let it it dry out (or season) before use.

 How to Store and Season Firewood

 Green or wet wood won’t burn well.
 You’ll need to dry it out, which can take six or more months.
 To season it, store it in a log rack where air can circulate.
 Make sure the top layer is bark-side up to protect it from rain.

 If you plan ahead, you can clean up after Spring storms and let the wood season over the summer.
 By winter, your free firewood should be ready to heat your home.